Optimizing FLAC Audio Files for Production Hosting

 The two smallest sizes (

-192–256) didn't chart because they weren't used at all.
+192–256) didn't make the chart because they weren't used at all.
 Most files compressed best using one of the top three sizes (

 It is worth noting that FLAC uses

 4096 by default.
-While that did prove to be the most common single block size for my library, the majority of files actually benefitted from using other sizes.
+While that did prove to be the most common single block size for my library, the majority of files actually preferred other sizes.

 Statistics are fun!